-During Wednesday and Thursday the inhabitants of the east end of London were kept in a state of reason, and the public voice to dictate with increased however, he soon lost.
-He devoted his next few continual excitement, in consequence of the alarming conduct of several hundred dock-labourers and other destitute persons, who perambulated the principal thoroughfares in procession, demanding bread and money from the shopkeepers, whose premises they forcibly entered and ransacked of their contents.
+After some elementary education he was apprenticed to a surgeon, and following that profession, he entered the East India Company's service.
+His good sense and sagacity enabled him to detent the faults of the system, more particularly the neglect of study of the native languages.
+Turning his attention particularly to these, during the Mahratta war of 1809, he was of great use to himself and to his country as reason, and the public voice to dictate with increased however, he soon lost.
+He devoted his next few continual excitement, in consequence of the alarming conduct of several hundred dock labourers and other destitute persons, who perambulated the principal thoroughfares in procession, demanding bread and money from the shopkeepers, whose premises they forcibly entered and ransacked of their con-tents.
 In several instances the tradesmen were subjected to gross acts of violence, and the most daring robberies were committed in open daylight, and property to a considerable amount carried away by the mob.
 The alarm was so general during the day that the shops were closed in High-street, Whitechapel, Commercial-road East, Stepney, and the whole of the principal streets at the eastern portion of the metropolis, where business was generally suspended.

-Shortly after six o'clock on Wednesday evening about 1000 labourers from the London and St. Katharine's Docks assembled in front of the work-house of St. Mary's, Whitechapel, where they remained for a considerable time, yelling and making the most hideous noises.
+Shortly after six o'clock on Wednesday evening about 1000 labourers from the London and St. Katharine's Docks assembled in front of the workhouse of St. Mary's, Whitechapel, where they remained for a considerable time, yelling and making the most hideous noises.
 An attempt was made to force an entrance at the front gates, when they were informed that no relief could be given until the following morning.
 Bricks and stones were hurled at the windows, many of which were broken.
-Subsequently the mob entered the shop of Mr. Gregory, a baker, and cleared the contents, which consisted of nearly a hundred quartern loaves, which the men ate ravenously.
+Subsequently the mob-entered the shop of Mr. Gregory, a baker, and cleared the contents, which consisted of nearly a hundred quartern loaves, which the men ate ravenously.
 One of the ringleaders placed a 4lb. loaf on the top of a long pole, on which a placard was exhibited with the following words:-"We are starving, and want bread."
-The mob increased, and moved towards Aldgate, and on the way several bakers' shops were completely cleared of the bread, which was carried away.
+The mob increased, and moved towards Aldgate, and-on the way several bakers' shops were completely cleared of the bread, which was carried away.
 The procession proceeded to Rosemary-lane, where nearly every shop was robbed of its contents.
 Upon reaching the premises of Mr. Barrett, eating-house-keeper, the ringleaders took the whole of the cooked meat and vegetables, and then inflicted serious injury on Mr. Barrett.

 Several of the rioters were taken into custody, and have been remanded until Wednesday.
 The magistrates have been using every endeavour to allay the distress by distributing the poor-box funds, and they have also recommended the parish authorities to relax their rules as far as possible.

-BREAD RIOTS AT LIVERPOOL.-The severe distress in the north has led to some rather serious rioting at Liverpool.
-Large bands of people paraded the streets, committing occasional devastations, but the bakers' shops were the principal points of attack.
-About sixty of these poor wretches, principally Irish, were taken into custody.
+BREAD RIOTS AT LIVERPOOL .- The severe distress in the north has led to some rather serious rioting at Liverpool.
+Large bands of people paraded the streets, committing occasional devastations, but the bakers shops were the principal points of attack.
+About sixty of these poor-wretches, principally Irish, were taken into custody.
 Of course they had all visited the bakers' shops with any intention but that of plunder.
 It was all accidental, and no harm was meant.
 They were generally sentenced to some short period of imprisonment.